SSWConsulting/SSW.Rules.Content/rules/how-do-you-reply-to-free-support-requests-which-would-need-more-than-20-minutes-work/rule.md

 ---
+seoDescription: "When responding to free support requests that require more than 20 minutes of work, it's essential to seek approval for billable hours."
 type: rule
 title: Do you know how to reply to free support requests that takes more than 20 minutes?
 uri: reply-to-free-support-requests